 The ultra-rich and greedy developers profit when we scapegoat each other.
 Through a united front, we stake our claim and protect human rights for us all.

 If you're in need of housing resources or financial assistance, please click here.

 What makes housing a human right?

 Safe and reliable shelter is necessary to live a healthy life that’s within your control.
-The right to housing has been codified by many international standards as a part of our right to live, signed onto by the US but not inherently protected by federal law.
+The right to housing has been codified by global standards but is not protected by US federal law.

-Shelter is part of the bedrock of human needs; without it or the others like it (food and water), you can’t move on to other needs like safety, employment, health, or love.
+Without shelter, food, and water, you can’t move on to other needs like safety, employment, health, or love.
 These basic needs contribute to our stability as individuals and families.
-Aristotle said the family is the nucleus of society and that the “family is the association established by nature for the supply of men's everyday wants.”
-In other words, the stability of the individual or the single-family unit is intrinsically linked to the stability of our society at large.
+Like Aristole said, “family is the association established by nature for the supply of men's everyday wants.”
+The health of our society is directly linked to our personal health.

-Individual rights are never just individual, their presence or lack thereof affects us all, Black or white, rich or poor.
-Once people's basic needs are met, they create more bonds in their community, become less inclined to engage in criminal activity, and contribute more to their families and a healthy society as a whole.
-By ensuring everyone has access to housing, we decrease crime rates, address public health needs, and contribute to a happier, more integrated social structure, one in which all our families and neighbors can truly prosper and fully participate in the democratic process.
+Individual rights are never just individual.
+Their presence or lack thereof affects us all—Black or white, rich or poor.
+Once people's basic needs are met, they create more bonds in their community.
+They become less inclined to engage in criminal activity.
+They contribute more to their families and a healthy society as a whole.

 Why doesn't the US enforce housing as a human right?